-To understand the real value of a pain management professional, it helps to look at why primary care physicians can sometimes be hesitant when approaching chronic pain.
+To understand the real value of a pain management professional, it helps to look at why primary care physicians can sometimes be hesitant when approaching Complex Regional Pain Syndrome.
 Dr. Abigail Zuger is a practicing physician who covers medical ethics for The New York Times, in a series called Hard Cases.
 Last May, she discussed the treatment of pain by general practitioners and the various challenges surrounding it.

 Dr. Zuger lists several different ways in which pain and neuropathy symptoms are a “sore subject” for doctors:

 - Pain cannot be measured scientifically, so proper diagnosis and treatment relies heavily on the patient’s honest assessment of their sensations;

 - It is increasingly dangerous for doctors to treat pain, because criminal proceedings for over-prescription of pain medication have become commonplace;

 - Training that doctors receive in medical school for the management of pain is extraordinarily thin.

 Pain frequently not treated or under-treated